 This set up is called a passive repeater.
 The idea of a passive repeater is, for example, to fire signals down into a valley where there would otherwise be no signal.
 A beam atop the hill aimed at the transmitter connected to another beam aimed down into the valley.
 This works and is used commercially.

-OK, how about this… your favourite repeater is too far away for you to use a hand held with its rubber duck.
-Install a Yagi atop a pole in the garden aimed at the repeater.
+If your favourite repeater is too far away for you to use a hand held with its rubber duck, install a Yagi atop a pole in the garden aimed at the repeater.
 Install another Yagi on the pole aimed at the house.
 Connect the two beams with coax.
 You should be able to use the hand held in the house.
 Is this going to work?
 I’ll let you know in the spring when the weather is nicer.

 The Yagi aimed at the distant transmitter needs to be high gain so a strong signal is sent to the second Yagi.
 I’ve read various articles online where this has worked well where there is no or very little signal inside a building, rendering hand helds useless.
 In one case, a dipole was placed in the basement, fed from an aerial on the roof of the house, giving enough signal for a hand held to be used.